Un-modelled Pioneer 10/11 clock acceleration from the Schwarzschild metric and Flyby energy Increase: Introduction

-where $h$ is the orbital angular momentum per unit mass and $a_N$ is the Newtonian acceleration at $r_p$.\\\\ It was pointed out in \cite{anderson2} that if the acceleration $a_p$ is univeral, it would produce a change of the planetary orbital radius, which for Earth is $-21 km$ and for Mars is $-76km$.
-Observationally this is not the case from the Viking observations \cite{shapiro}-\cite{anderson3}, where both Earth and Mars orbital radius are accurate down to 100-150m respectively.
-As the authors in \cite{anderson2} note that a true gravitational acceleration on $r_p$ of space-crafts would be a significant violation of the Equivalence Principle at solar system scale.
-There is a large body of subsequent work which excludes this possibility.
-See both Iorio \cite{iorio1} and \cite{anderson5} and references therein. \\\\ Anderson et.al. \cite{anderson2} proposes another possibility which is a clock acceleration such that
+where $M$ is the soloar mass, $h$ is the orbital angular momentum per unit mass and $a_N$ is the Newtonian acceleration at $r_p$. \\\\ From \cite{anderson2}, an universal acceleration $a_p$ would produce a change of the Newtonian planetary orbital radius, which for Earth is $-21 km$ and for Mars is $-76km$.
+This is contrary to the Viking observations \cite{shapiro}-\cite{anderson3} that both Earth and Mars Newtonian orbital radius are found to be accurate down to $100m$ and $150m$ respectively.
+There is a large body of subsequent work which excludes this possibility, see \cite{iorio1}, \cite{anderson5} and references within. \\\\ Anderson et. al. \cite{anderson2} proposes another possibility which is a clock acceleration such that

-where $c$ is the speed of light, so that $a_t$ needs to be of order $O(H_0)$ and $H_0$ is the present value of Hubble's constant.
-There are different ways to obtain clock acceleration.
-A common approach is described in \cite{ranada}.
-More specifically, given that proper speed of light is defined in the Friedmann-Robertson-Walker (FRW) metric in proper time $\tau$ and proper distance $\rho$ so that
+where $c$ is the speed of light with $a_t\sim O(H_0)$ and $H_0$ is the Hubble's constant at present. \\\\ There are different ways to obtain clock acceleration \cite{ranada}-\cite{iorio3}.
+In this work, we work with the Schwarzschild metric,

-where $a(\tau)$ is the scale factor.
-If one works with a metric with coordinate time $t$ (in this case the DSN frame), such as the Schwarzschild metric with coordinate time $t$, distance $r$ and solid angle $\Omega$